Abbpra/My-course-work-portfolio/README.md

 CYBR 420
 Cyber Investigations and Forensics
 This course examines basic methods of investigation, information acquisition, and management of Internet and computer forensic cases.
 Topics include record-searching, note taking and report writing, and using scientific methodology in Cyber investigations.
 Coverage also includes basic tools and techniques for forensic analysis of computers, networks systems, and mobile devices.

+CIS 411
+Assessments and Audits
+This course is intended to introduce students to the principles of risk assessment, vulnerability analysis, and auditing and how they are used to evaluate the effectiveness of information security controls.
+Students will develop an understanding of threat and asset identification, countermeasures and safeguards, acceptable risks, and vulnerabilities.
+The auditing concepts of technical, physical, and administrative controls will also be introduced along with how these controls are measured for effectiveness.
+In addition, students will learn rules, regulations and issues related to compliance with applicable laws and regulations.

+CYBR 433
+Cybercrime and Business
+This course presents a sampling of real-world security issues that confront modern business.
+In it, students learn practices used in the underworld of cybercrime in order to reduce their risks.
+One area of particular emphasis is compliance with laws and regulation in the areas of cyber systems and business policies.
+Another is analyzing business and economic risks associated with cyber systems.
+This course is suitable for students majoring in cybersecurity, Information Systems or Business, or anyone interested in understanding how, why, when, and where cybercrime may occur.